Hello and welcome to the website of Children of Sinai. Thank you for coming in to see what it’s all about.

 For those of you who haven’t yet taken the plunge...

 Award winning Children of Sinai is a mystery-thriller-adventure tale of archaeological discoveries, and religious conspiracies, with splashes of fantasy and sci-fi.
-Children of Sinai is based on the Abrahamic religions; the sequel, The Sixth Fire, incorporates Native American beliefs.
-Together they form a single, unique story that seamlessly blends fiction with non-fiction.
+Children of Sinai is based on the Abrahamic religions; The Sixth Fire incorporates Native American beliefs.
+We are currently working on Daniel, the final book in the trilogy, and together they will form a single, unique story that seamlessly blends fiction with non-fiction.
 A brief description of each book is detailed within its own section below.

 Why not give it a go?
 What could be better than curling up with a cuppa, and escaping reality with a super story?